 Decide who will be responsible for supplier selection and management

-- Initially, this may well be you, but as you take on more staff you may want to make someone responsible for researching, selecting and negotiating with suppliers.
+- As you take on more staff you may want to make someone responsible for researching, selecting and negotiating with suppliers.

 - Centralised purchasing can improve efficiency and control, but it can be inflexible.